AkshayKamath12/UCSC-Geolocator/README.md

-# How to use app on Akshay's branch:
+# How to use app:

 ## Backend server: